AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 $
    h(X,Y) = ip(X, ov(nabla)_Y nu).
 $
 This second fundamental form encodes within itself how the manifold $M$ lies inside $N$, it also carries with it a number of useful properties, the most important of which is that it is symmetric, see @leeIntroductionRiemannianManifolds2018a[p.~227] for details.
 Also of much importance is the trace of this form, taken with respect to the metric, which we write as $H = h_(i i)$, which is called the _mean curvature_.
+Also its eigenvalues $kappa_i$ called _principle curvatures_.

 Let us write up some properties of the second fundamental form.